delapuente/qasmsim/README.md

 OPTIONS:
-        --output <output>    Output file, stdout if not present
+        --output <output>    Output file, stdout if not present --shots <shots>      Specify the number of simulations.
+If ommited, only one simulation is run and there will be no histogram among the results.
+If specified, the state and probabilities vector correspond to the latest execution

 ARGS:
     <source>    QASM program file, read from stdin if not present